Introduction

 • Blank - Not stated

-State Route STATE_ROUTE 0 - Not State Highway
+State Route STATE_ROUTE Deprecated.
+See above.
+0 - Not State Highway

 • H - Highway